ExtraSlowCode/CAD-parts/HP partno:50428811 front bezel panels/README.md

 I made these during December of 2025 to cover up holes in a PC case due to removing the CD readers/burners previously there.
 The PC case in question was a **HP Pavilion D4100Y tower case**, but only one panel of each kind was still with the case itself.
-So I measured up, designed a copy, and printed more of them at home on a Creality Ender 3. pretty generic settings, support enabled,
+So I measured up, designed a copy, and printed more of them at home on a *Creality Ender 3*. pretty generic settings;
+- support enabled,
-0.16mm layer height,
+- 0.16mm layer height,
-20% infill (but the models are solid),
+- 20% infill (but the models are solid),
-60 degC print bed
+- 60 degC print bed
-200 degC nozzle,
+- 200 degC nozzle,
-1.75mm PLA (matte black)
+- 1.75mm PLA (matte black)

 Feel free to use the files.
 Below are some  pictures of my results.